MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 	* if there is a service provider with the given id, 409 is returned
 * ...

 Each single item of the list needs to be tested automatically.
 In contradiction to the REST API testing it is forbidden to mock any components in the actual microservice.
 It is only allowed to mock remote producer services.
 In case a service requires infrastructure components these need to be run embedded in the test.
-Again the rule applies that acceptance tests need to be runnable independent from any other services or infrastructure (Exception: Still for Open Beta it is allowed but not encouraged to run tests against the real services).
+Again the rule applies that acceptance tests need to be runnable independent from any other services or infrastructure (exception: during Open Beta it is allowed but not encouraged to run tests against the real services).

 ![acceptancetesting](./images/acceptancetesting.tiff "Acceptance testing of a microservice")

 As with REST API tests the acceptance tests require an embedded test server to be running.
 For the actual acceptance test the test simulates a real user interacting with the server.
 Subject to test is the service's functional correctness and behavior in case of user input error.
-If not tested during REST API testing the compliance with the RAML definition needs also be tested.
+If not tested during REST API testing the compliance with the RAML definition also needs be tested.
 For the latter use-case teams can re-use the [raml-validation-proxy](https://github.com/hybris/raml-validation-proxy).

 As with the REST API testing it needs to be guaranteed that a new minor version of a service does not introduce any breaking changes into its interface.
 Therefore it is mandatory that former minor versions' acceptance tests are re-run against the most recent version.
 This is inline with with the business continuity for consumers goal.